 Owner Knut Skogrand recalls sitting on his father’s lap listening to classical music on vinyl as a child.
 His father taught him how to feel the moods, the colors, the patterns, dynamics, overall structure and intent of the creator of the music.
 Skogrand also tells about watching his mother dance in the living room to her Johnny Cash tapes – from her he learned the passion for making and listening to music.

 "I am originally – and at the core of my being – a musician.
 Working as a musician for decades I have performed within many settings live, in studios and at rehearsals, always feeling a kind of urgent lack of silence.
 Growing up in the peaceful countryside and living in the serene mountain hills of Norway I have grown accustomed to filtering sound through a mesh of tranquility and sonorous peace – having sounds around me standing out as meticulously shaped entities from a perfectly silent background.
-This is something I have strived to reconstruct in my musical thinking and performance but never fully achieved.

 What I have experienced both as a performing musician and as a conscious listener is that the various cabling I have encountered often has a tendency to constrict and distort the signal being put through them – often to an extent that it has to be artificially corrected by applying studio/live effects.
 It has always seemed a rather backwards procedure to me.